Fictionarry/ER-NeRF/readme.md

 ## Datasets and pretrained models

-We get the experiment videos mainly from [DFRF](https://github.com/sstzal/DFRF) and YouTube.
-Due to copyright restrictions, we can't distribute them.
-You can download these videos and crop them by youself.
+We got part of the experiment videos from [AD-NeRF](https://github.com/YudongGuo/AD-NeRF), [DFRF](https://github.com/sstzal/DFRF), [GeneFace](https://github.com/yerfor/GeneFace) and YouTube.
+Due to copyright restrictions, we can't distribute all of them.
+You may have to download and crop these videos by youself.
 Here is an example training video (Obama) from AD-NeRF with the resolution of 450x450.

 ```
 mkdir -p data/obama
 wget https://github.com/YudongGuo/AD-NeRF/blob/master/dataset/vids/Obama.mp4?raw=true -O data/obama/obama.mp4
 ```

-We also provide pretrained checkpoints on the Obama video clip.
+We also provide pretrained checkpoints for the Obama video clip.
 After completing the data pre-processing step, you can [download](https://github.com/Fictionarry/ER-NeRF/releases/tag/ckpt) and test them by:

 ```bash
 python main.py data/obama/ --workspace trial_obama/ -O --test --ckpt trial_obama/checkpoints/ngp.pth   # head